-This trick can be used on most carpets, but if you have a nice oriental rug or are concerned you can test in a small area first.
+This trick of how to remove furniture marks from carpet can be used on most carpets, but if you have a nice oriental rug or are concerned you can test in a small area first.

 If you just dump water on the carpet it will quickly soak in and go everywhere.
 It would make a huge mess and not really soak into the carpet fibers as well.
 You can easily control the amount of water by using ice cubes.

 It's easy and works great.
 If you have a small dent, like the one below caused by a chair you can just use 1 ice cube in each dent.

 If you have a larger mark in your carpet you may need to use more.
 I recommend using an ice cube every 2-3 inches in the dents.

 Place the ice cubes in the furniture mark and let the ice cubes slowly melt.
 This will take around a few hours depending on the temperature of your home.

 The ice cube will slowly melt into the carpet.
 Then, a little of the moisture should reach your carpet pad too, unless you have a moisture barrier on your carpet pad.
 The moisture will cause it to swell and re-fluff.

 Once the ice cube is completely melted you can use a fork to fluff the carpet if needed.
 Just gently run the fork along the area where the carpet is still matted down.

 If your carpet is really dented by the furniture you may need to repeat the steps again using a little more ice.

 Once you have your carpet back to how you want it to look you will want to dry it.
 I recommend using a towel or microfiber cloth to soak up any water.